archenovalis/sanitized_slan_cheat/readme.md

 profit

-maybe i'll do branches for each individual mod... maybe not... probably not

-if your mod has filetypes other than .xml, then add "allowedextensions" to your mods root directory, add all the filetypes to it
+if your mod has filetypes other than .xml, then add "allowedextensions" to your mods root directory, add all the filetypes to it. this way you can put whatever files you want throughout your mod, but the release is auto created with just the necessary files

-also, notice the scheme in each of the xmls needs to be "../../md/md.xsd" for mds, use the aiscripts one for aiscripts, etc... codecomplete requires such. are there others? probably. add them like these (create folders for them in the true root folder)

-compiling will search for and remove ../../.*/